paulfersi/Calendar/README.md

 ### Licence

-This project is licensed under the MIT License.
+This code is released under the [MIT License](LICENSE).
+Feel free to use, modify, and distribute it as you see fit.